17twenty/color/README.md

 # color [![GoDoc](https://godoc.org/github.com/nhooyr/color?status.svg)](https://godoc.org/github.com/nhooyr/color)

 Color extends `fmt.Printf` with verbs for terminal color highlighting.
-All it does is replace the verbs with the appropiate terminal escape sequence.
+All it does is replace the verbs with the appropriate terminal escape sequence.

 ## Install